-Table 15-9 (Cont.)
+Table 14-9 (Cont.)
 UPDATE_REALM Parameters

-Parameter Description enabled Specify one of the following options to set the status of the realm: DBMS_MACUTL.G_YES or 'y' to enable realm checking DBMS_MACUTL.G_NO or 'n' to disable all realm checking, including the capture of violations in the simulation log DBMS_MACUTL.G_SIMULATION or 's' to enable SQL statements to execute but capture violations in the simulation log The default for enabled is the previously set value, which you can find by querying the DBA_DV_REALM data dictionary view. audit_options Specify one of the following options to audit the realm: DBMS_MACUTL.G_REALM_AUDIT_OFF: Disables auditing for the realm DBMS_MACUTL.G_REALM_AUDIT_FAIL: Creates an audit record when a realm violation occurs (for example, when an unauthorized user tries to modify an object that is protected by the realm DBMS_MACUTL.G_REALM_AUDIT_SUCCESS: Creates an audit record for authorized activities on objects protected by the realm. • DBMS_MACUTL.G_REALM_AUDIT_FAIL + DBMS_MACUTL.G_REALM_AUDIT_SUCCESS: Creates an audit record for both authorized and unauthorized activities on objects protected by the realm The default for audit_options is the previously set value, which you can find by querying the DBA_DV_REALM data dictionary view.
-The audit_options parameter applies to traditional auditing only.
-If you have enabled unified auditing, then create a unified audit policy instead of using audit_options. realm_type If you do not specify the realm_type parameter, then Oracle Database Vault does not update the current realm_type setting.
+Parameter Description realm_type If you do not specify the realm_type parameter, then Oracle Database Vault does not update the current realm_type setting.
 Specify one of the following options: 0: Sets the realm to be a regular realm, which does not have mandatory realm checking.
 1: Enables mandatory realm checking for realm objects.
 Only realm owners or realm participants will have access to objects in a realm.
 Object owners and object-privileged users who are not realm owners or participants will have no access.
 See also Mandatory Realms to Restrict User Access to Objects within a Realm for more information about mandatory realms. pl_sql_stack When simulation mode is enabled, indicates whether the PL/SQL stack has been recorded for failed operations.
 TRUE indicates that the PL/SQL stack has been recorded; FALSE indicates that the PL/SQL stack has not been recorded.